 - Step #6: Start Journaling

-- Final Thoughts on How to Start a Journaling Habit
+- Final Thoughts on How to Start Journaling

 We’ve all heard stories about famous people who keep journals.
 But have you ever wondered why journaling might be beneficial to you?

-Well, in a recent article, we talk about how journaling has nine main benefits.
+In a recent article, we discuss how journaling has nine main benefits.
 Journaling:

 1. Creates mindfulness in your life